Meet Our Board:

 Brian Nystrom grew up in Iowa and has lived in Jackson Hole since 1980.
 He has three grown children, Adam, Jack, and Lucy, who are the light of his life.
 An avid bicyclist and skier, he has also always harbored a penchant for words.
 After a lifetime of work in the construction industry, he was ordained a priest in December of 2016 and now enjoys weaving storytelling into his sermons.

 Nanci Turner Steveson serves as JHW vice president for the second year.
-She is the author of two middle grade novels, Swing Sideways and the forthcoming Georgia Rules, both from HarperCollins.
-She wears many hats, including that of a member OffSquare Theater, an inveterate crocheter, resident faculty for the conference, and a keeper of two dogs, two horses and lots of firewood at a cabin down a long road in Jackson Hole.
+Her first two novels, Swing Sideways and Georgia Rules (HarperCollins 2016/2017), have achieved starred reviews, state award nominations, and foreign translations.
+Georgia Rules was named A Bank Street College of Education Best Children’s Book of 2018 with Outstanding Merit.
+Her latest novel, Lizzie Flying Solo, was published in April 2019 and was named a “Kirkus Best Book of 2019” and “A Mighty Girl Best of 2019”.
+A fourth book with HarperCollins, tentatively titled Dog Quixote and the Great American Heist, is due out Fall 2021.
+Nanci wears many hats, including that of a member OffSquare Theater, an inveterate crocheter, resident faculty for the conference, and a keeper of two dogs, two horses and lots of firewood at a cabin down a long road in Jackson Hole.
 Read more.